vishnuvardhan-s/search-extension/README.md

   3. Go to the URL chrome://extensions in the browser
   4. Turn on developer mode
   5. Click on Load Unpacked and select the search-extension folder

+  # Note
+  Releases are also done periodically.
+To directly check out the extension, please clone the repo locally and install as per the above instructions.